TheJoshuaEvans/interactive-engine/README.md

 - `wizard_emergency.exe` - **Windows** executable
 - `wizard_emergency_mac` - **MacOS** executable

+To play the game, just download the correct release for your platform and run the standalone executable!

+### Security Note
+The binaries are unsigned, since this is just very early days, so your system will likely give you security warnings when running it.
+The release process is entirely automated using resources publicly available on GitHub (or trusted providers), so feel free to give it an audit if you are concerned.
+The [deployment workflows themselves](./.github/workflows/on-push-branch-main.yml) are a good place to start

 # Development

 ## 1. Install Python v3.12
+Other minor versions may work, but this project is designed to specifically use python v3.12

 I use us `uv` (https://github.com/astral-sh/uv) to handle python versions, and this project is configured to automatically use the correct version when using `uv`.
 When running a script with `uv`, replace `python` with `uv` or `uv run` depending on the context.
 Other platforms may also have different "python" path strings

 ## 2. Set up environment